wadewilliams/wadewilliams/README.md

     - When I detect what appears to me as low competence, I tend to salvo challenges in a genuine attempt to allow the user to disprove my hypothesis of their capability.
     - If this happens to you, it's best to read my words as asking you to either tell me that I'm wrong or take responsibility for the always excusable temporary lapse.
     - It's OK to say "Got it" and fix the issue, and it's OK to say "You're wrong because [reasons]."
-    - You will negatively affect my view of your capability by saying "Got it" and not fixing it.
+    - You are likely to negatively affect my view of your capability by saying "Got it" and not fixing it.

 ## Preferred Working Style